MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/machine-learning-online-endpoint-troubleshooting.md

 ### Scoring endpoint can't be resolved

 1. Verify that the client issuing the scoring request is a virtual network that can access the Azure Machine Learning workspace.
-1. Use the `nslookup` command on the endpoint hostname to retrieve the IP address information, as follows:
+1. Use the `nslookup` command on the endpoint hostname to retrieve the IP address information, for example:

    ```bash
    nslookup endpointname.westcentralus.inference.ml.azure.com